ORANGE COUNTY DUI ATTORNEYOVER 25 YEARS OF EXPERIENCE IN CRIMINAL AND DUI DEFENSE,

 Why You Need a Criminal Defense Lawyer if Arrested in California

 - It evens the playing field.
-A criminal defense lawyer allows you access to knowledge and a defense strategy you deserve.
+A criminal defense lawyer gives you access to the knowledge and defense strategy you deserve.
 The District Attorney has the resources, time, and money on its side.
 The prosecutor uses all of this to collect evidence and build a case against you.
 Plus, they are not afraid to use intimidation tactics to get what they want.

 How Strong Is Your DUI Defense?